News in Pics | August 25, 2023

-**EDS TO GO WITH STORY** Baku: Indian Grandmaster and FIDE World Cup 2023 Runner-up R Praggnanandhaa with mother Nagalakshmi, President of the All India Chess Federation (AICF) Sanjay Kapoor and others.
+Indian Grandmaster and FIDE World Cup 2023 Runner-up R Praggnanandhaa poses with mother Nagalakshmi, President of the All India Chess Federation (AICF) Sanjay Kapoor and others.

 Credit: PTI Photo